Help for local businesses to grow

 Taking that next step can often be a challenge - whether it’s barriers to trade, changes to local and national policy, or finding the right skills.
 I want to work to help bridge these gaps, with support from our local councils and government ministers.
 When I was a minister in the Treasury I spent a huge amount of time looking at this, and how getting it right leads to more jobs and a stronger local economy.

-In the coming weeks I'm going to be surveying businesses locally about the barriers they're facing - but in the meantime I'd love to hear from you if you've got something specific I could be doing to help.
+With that in mind please find below my 2024 survey for local business - I'd love to hear from you if you've got something specific I could be doing to help.

 News